nbagam/Data-Science/Language Detection Model/README.md

 **Business Problem**: -

 The project addresses the need for accurate and efficient language detection.

+**Research Questions**: -

-The key research questions include: How can we accurately detect the language of a given text?
-What features are most informative for language identification?
+1)How can we accurately detect the language of a given text?
+2)What features are most informative for language identification?

 **Datasets**: -